lightbits/vdb/readme.md

 * Look at screenshots and videos of the library in action in the [gallery](gallery.md).

-* See [example_cmake](example_cmake) for how to integrate the library into a CMake project.
+* See [example_cmake](example_cmake) for how to integrate the library into a CMake-based project.

-* See [example_ros](example_ros) for an example of using the library with ROS, where a node visualizes the output of another node, and also lets you adjust parameters that affect its operation.
+* See [example_ros](example_ros) for an example of using the library with ROS: visualizing the results some another node, and also adjusting its run-time parameters live.